iCHAIT/awesome-macOS/README.md

 ## Contribute

-Contributions are most welcome, try to adhere to the contributing guidelines [contribution guidelines](http://github.com/iCHAIT/awesome-mac/contributiong.md)
+Contributions are most welcome, try to adhere to the [contribution guidelines](http://github.com/iCHAIT/awesome-mac/contributiong.md)

 **[⬆ back to top](#table-of-contents)**